vseryakov/backendjs/README.md

 * Documentation is always available when the backend Web server is running at http://localhost:8000/doc.html

-* Go to http://localhost:8000/api.html for the Web console to test API requests, cancel the login popup after the page is loaded, we do not have yet any account credentials.
+* Go to http://localhost:8000/api.html for the Web console to test API requests.
   For this example let's create couple of accounts, type and execute the following URLs in the Web console

         /account/add?name=test1&secret=test1&login=test1@test.com
         /account/add?name=test2&secret=test2&login=test2@test.com
-        /account/add?name=test3&secret=test3&login=test3@test.com

 * Now login with any of the accounts above, refresh the api.html and enter email and secret in the login popup dialog.